Guide

 Getting Help

-If you encounter issues during development:
+If you encounter issues during usage:

-- Consult relevant sections of this documentation
+- Check the relevant sections of this documentation

-- Check API Documentation for specific usage
+- View API Documentation for specific usage

 - Search Known Issues

-- Submit issues in GitHub Issues
+- Submit issues on GitHub Issues

 Next Steps